In 2011 Theo Alolfs was granted a patent for a telescope mount that was based on four axes.

 For me, the story starts with John Arts, who contacted me.
 He said he knew of something that he thought that I should see.
 I had no idea of what and he didn't give much explanation, but it clearly had to do with astronomy.
 There was only one condition: I had to promise my secrecy of what I was going to see.
 I was picked up at home, although I wasn't blindfolded, I do not remember where I ended up.
 I was brought to the place where the above depicted mount and its creator were.
 I was introduced to Theo Adolfs, and I was introduced to something they said that was a telescope mount.
 I was totally amazed, flabbergasted and maybe still in denial.
 All I could see was a pretty complex construction to carry a telescope.
 It didn't look like anything I had seen before.
 He demonstrated how the axles would move, and that driving the polar axle would force all other axles to follow.
 One source of force was capable to drive everything in the construction to enable equatorial motion.
 The mount did not require a field derotator.
 I could see by the motions of the construction that it was fit to take long integration pictures, but I had hardly an idea why it could function.

 Theo Adolfs had a partner with whom they were investigating their chances to successfully file for a patent.
 I was asked for my comment.
-Clearly, the mount was sturdy to carry a fairly large Newton telescope.
-Large telescopes are often found on too flimsy telescope mounts that are easily excited by wind gusts.
+Clearly, the mount was sturdy enough to carry a fairly large Newton telescope.
+Large telescopes are often found on to flimsy telescope mounts that are easily excited by wind gusts.
 They come to high amplidude vibration with low frequencies and they will take several seconds to dampen out.
 This mount did not suffer from that, this had the stability of a Dobson mount.
 And it was capable to take pictures without field rotation.
 In the world, there are many Newton telescopes in use with excellent optical quality, but most of them are not used for astrophotography.
 Only because of the quality of the telescope mounts.
 I certainly did believe it was new and that it could enable the usage of Newton telescopes for astrophotography.

 I didn't need any persuasiveness to suggest Theo a drastically simplified design.
 Of course, motors - preferably computer controlled - had to provide the driving force.
 I also explained that if you want a product to be accepted by many users, it should consist of at maximum seven easily distinguishable parts that are put together in a simple way.